CharlGottschalk/laravel-relix/README.md

 php artisan vendor:publish --tag=relix-config
 ```

-This publishes package assets to `public/vendor/relix` (optional; the UI will still display the built-in logo without publishing).

 ## Rules format (JSON)

 Relix requires a rules file, which cannot be empty (define at least one table under `tables`).